-Halloween is just around the corner, so it would seem the ideal time to share this guest post from Animal Creative Facts — taking a look at some strange animals.
+Take a look at some strange animals in this guest post from Animal Creative Facts.
 From the glass frog; whose skin is so translucent, you can see its heart, to the ‘ocean-walking’ and aptly referred to, “weird-looking fish”, from the Galapagos — let’s take a peak at the world’s strangest animals…

 Planet Earth’s strange animals guest post by Monica Heft